jeremyandrews/argus/memory-bank/progress.md

 - ✓ Created proper separation between clustering logic and database operations
 - ✓ Added testing infrastructure for clustering module
 - ✓ Added no_think mode support for Qwen models to disable thinking tags
+- ✓ Fixed empty thinking tag stripping in no_think mode with proper tests

 ### In Progress
 - 🔄 Parameter optimization for entity matching